mik4el/gadget-pi-tower-lamp/README.md

 When a color changes in the Tower the lamp goes through the ten new colors in sequence and ends with average color.

 ### Tests
-TestRGBForPixel tests that function RGBForPixel works.

 Run tests with this command:
 python -m unittest tests

+### Dependencies
+Python 2.7, PIL, curl

 ### Todo
-1. Find pixel position of window's center in webcam image for all ten windows
-1. Read test image and print colors per window for all ten windows in image
-1. Visualize the ten colors in commandline
-1. Get average color from ten colors and visualize
+1. Make filter to detect a significant enough change in tower average color
-1. Simulate in commandline behaviour of led
+1. Simulate behaviour of led
-1. Download image from online
 1. Simulate how the light looks realtime
 1. Build circuit to control one light
 1. Control real light